dartoos-dev/eo_color/README.md

 ## Swatch interface

-It represents a collection of related colors.
-For example:
+It represents a collection of related colors such as:

-- shades of grey
+- shades of grey;
-- the color gradient of a brand
+- the color gradient of a brand;
-- a user's selected colors
+- a user's preferred colors.

 Its single property `colors` retrieves several colors at once as an `Iterable<Color>` object.